-The placement of election campaign signage is regulated in Spruce Grove through the C-1281-23 Election Sign Bylaw.
+The placement of election campaign signage is regulated in Spruce Grove through the C-1281- 23 Election Sign Bylaw.
 All other election signs outside the election sign timing must comply with the Land Use Bylaw, Traffic Bylaw and other applicable municipal bylaws.
 To assist candidates in understanding the requirements, the City of Spruce Grove has provided more information, including sign size specifications and important dates, within the Election Sign Guide.
-As part of the nomination process, candidates must sign may be erected on private property, with owner's consent
+As part of the nomination process, candidates must sign an Election Sign Acknowledgement Form acknowledging: